MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 1. In the pop-up, in the **Domain** field, enter your Okta domain and paste your Token into the **Token** field.

-1. Click **Connect** to create the token for Okta in Cloud App Security.
+1. Click **Connect** to create the token for Okta in Defender for Cloud Apps.

 1. Make sure the connection succeeded by clicking **Test API**.